 This ordinance: requires a permit for any development that results in a net increase of 10 or more dwelling units and the grant of a Special Permit from the Board of Appeals or other designated Special Permit Granting Authority for such a development; requires that any developer using a Special Permit include at least 10 percent affordable housing units in a division of land or multiple unit development; authorizes a FAR bonus, with a requirement that 50% of the units developed under the density bonus be affordable units, and a density bonus of two market rate units for each affordable unit provided; requires that all affordable units be situated within the main development so as to not be less desirable than the rest of the units and that all affordable units be compatible in design, appearance, construction, and quality of materials with other units; allows for payment of certain fees in lieu of affordable unit inclusion; requires certain financial disclosures for potential purchasers of affordable units; and places limitation of resale of affordable units.

 Inclusionary Zoning (IZ) policies require developers of market rate housing to reserve a portion of the units they create for affordable housing.
 IZ links the production of affordable housing to market rate housing, expanding the supply of affordable units at no (monetary) cost to government, and creates mixed-income housing throughout the jurisdiction.
-The policies must take into account the market realities of housing development, however, if too onerous they will discourage development, fewer units of all types will be created, and the policy will not contribute to the city\'s overall housing goals.
-This San Diego ordinance requires at least 10% of the total dwelling unit in a proposed development project should be affordable to targeted rental or ownership households.
+This San Diego inclusionary zoning ordinance requires that at least 10% of the total dwelling units in a proposed development project should be affordable to targeted rental or ownership households.
 The ordinance applies to different ownership models such as condominiums and new construction.